 At the end of the training activity, the student should have acquired knowledge and skills regarding the Economic Analysis of Health Care Activities in the following terms:

-• Know and understand the health costs.
+• Know and understand different types of health costs.

-• Identify and analyse critically the evidence in literature.
+• Identify and critically analyse literature evidences.

 Course contents summary

 Health economics basics.
 Main economic analysis methods in health care: cost-effectiveness, cost-utility analysis, budget impact and cost minimization techniques.
 Principles of outcome research, epidemiology and cost assessment in health care.
 Basics of drug development and pricing in the pharmaceutical industry.
 Importance and use of health economics in drug assessment and patients' access to treatment, in most common Healthcare Systems.

 • The demand for health and different healthcare systems.

 • Evolution of health-care expenditure and future prospects.

 • Main health economics methods: cost minimization and budget impact analysis, cost-effectiveness and cost-utility.

 • Interventional and observational clinical studies and how to collect data for economic evaluations.